Insular cortex: Cytoarchitecture

 The insular cortex has regions of variable cell structure or cytoarchitecture, changing from granular in the posterior portion to agranular in the anterior portion.
 The insula also receives differential cortical and thalamic input along its length.
 The anterior insular cortex contains a population of spindle neurons (also called von Economo neurons), identified as characterising a distinctive subregion as the agranular frontal insula.

 Development

 The insular cortex is considered a separate lobe of the telencephalon by some authorities.
 Other sources see the insula as a part of the temporal lobe.
 It is also sometimes grouped with limbic structures deep in the brain into a limbic lobe.
 As a paralimbic cortex, the insular cortex is considered to be a relatively old structure.

 Function

 Multimodal sensory processing, sensory binding

 Functional imaging studies show activation of the insula during audio-visual integration tasks.

 Taste

 The anterior insula is part of the primary gustatory cortex.
+Research in rhesus monkeys has also reported that apart from numerous taste-sensitive neurons, the insular cortex also responds to non-taste properties of oral stimuli related to the texture (viscosity, grittiness) or temperature of food.

+Speech

+The sensory speech region, Wernicke's area, and the motor speech region, Broca's area, are interconnected by a large axonal fiber system known as the arcuate fasciculus which passes directly beneath the insular cortex.
+On account of this anatomical architecture, ischemic strokes in the insular region can disrupt the arcuate fasciculus.
+Functional imaging studies on the cerebral correlates of language production also suggest that the anterior insula forms part of the brain network of speech motor control.
+Moreover, electrical stimulation of the posterior insular can evoke speech disturbances such as speech arrest and reduced voice intensity.

+Lesion of the pre-central gyrus of the insula can also cause "pure speech apraxia" (i.e. the inability to speak with no apparent aphasic or orofacial motor impairments).
+This demonstrates that the insular cortex forms part of a critical circuit for the coordination of complex articulatory movements prior to and during the execution of the motor speech plans.
+Importantly, this specific cortical circuit is different from those that relate to the cognitive aspects of language production (e.g., Broca's area on the inferior frontal gyrus).
+Subvocal, or silent, speech has also been shown to activate right insular cortex, further supporting the theory that the motor control of speech proceeds from the insula.